outdegree/BH-PCMLAI-Capstone-Project/README.md

 #### Next steps

 - Try more classification models.
-- Training and prediction runtime and memory profiling.
+- Include training and prediction runtime and memory profiling.
+- Train with N-most important features and compare fidelity of such models with models trained on the full dataset.
 - Recalculate all data for duplicated URL entries from existing intermediate data, like `URLLength`, etc.

 #### Outline of project